y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 13, 2022</time> Continued with the final assignment for Week 3 (went throught the pre-requisite notebook).

 - <time>Aug 12, 2022</time> Got started with the final assignment for Week 3.

 - <time>Aug 11, 2022</time> Continued with Week 3, nearly done.